hobbbbies/sql_liter/README.md

 # SQL Liter

 A lightweight, from-scratch SQL database implementation in C++ featuring a B+ tree storage engine and interactive REPL interface.
+Below is an article going into detail on the implementations and my experience attempting to make something like this for the first time.

 ## Background